Lawrence Wetherby

-Lawrence Winchester Wetherby (January 2, 1908 – March 27, 1994) was an American politician who served as Lieutenant Governor and Governor of Kentucky.
-He was the first of only two governors in state history born in Jefferson County, despite the fact that Louisville (the county seat) is the state's most populous city.
-The second governor born in Jefferson County is the incumbent governor, Andy Beshear.
+Lawrence Winchester Wetherby (January 2, 1908 – March 27, 1994) was an American politician who served as 40th lieutenant governor and the 48th governor of Kentucky.
+He was the first of only two Kentucky governors born in Jefferson County, despite the fact that Louisville (the county seat) is the state's most populous city.
+The second governor born in Jefferson County is the incumbent governor, Democrat Andy Beshear, who grew up in the Lexington area.
+Two other governors have been elected when residents of Jefferson: Republicans Augustus Willson, 1907–11, and Matt Bevin, 2015–19.

-After graduating from the University of Louisville, Wetherby held several minor offices in the Jefferson County judicial system before being elected lieutenant governor in 1947.
-He was called Kentucky's first "working" lieutenant governor because Governor Earle C. Clements asked him to carry out duties beyond his constitutional responsibility to preside over the state Senate, such as preparing the state budget and attending the Southern Governors Conference.
-In 1950, Clements resigned to assume a seat in the U.S. Senate, elevating Wetherby to governor.
-Wetherby won immediate acclaim by calling a special legislative session to increase funding for education and government benefits from the state's budget surplus.
-In 1951, he won a four-year full term as governor, during which he continued and expanded many of Clements' programs, including increased road construction and industrial diversification.
+After graduating from the University of Louisville, Wetherby held several offices in the Jefferson County judicial system before being elected lieutenant governor in 1947 as the quiet choice of 2nd District U.S. Rep. Earle C. Clements, D-Morganfield, who won the primary for the top job.
+Wetherby was called Kentucky's first "working" lieutenant governor because Clements had him to carry out duties beyond his constitutional responsibility to preside over the state Senate, such as preparing the state budget and attending the Southern Governors Conference.
+In 1950, Clements was elected to the U.S. Senate, elevating Wetherby to governor on Nov.
+27. Wetherby won immediate acclaim by calling a special legislative session to increase funding for education and government benefits from the state's budget surplus, which had been boosted by the Korean War.
+In 1951, campaigning as a "Middletown farmer" in a largely rural state, he won a full four-year term, during which he continued and expanded many of Clements' programs, including increased road construction and industrial diversification.
 He endorsed the Supreme Court's 1954 desegregation order in the case of Brown v.
 Board of Education and appointed a biracial commission to oversee the successful integration of the state's schools.
-As chairman of the Southern Governors Conference in 1954 and 1955, he encouraged other southern governors to accept and implement desegregation.
+As chairman of the Southern Governors Conference in 1954 and 1955, he encouraged other Southern governors to accept and implement desegregation.